Middle Chinese: Tones

-The oldest known description of the tones is found in a Song dynasty quotation from the early 9th century Yuanhe Yunpu 元和韻譜 (no longer extant): "Level tone is sad and stable.
+Some descriptions from contemporaries and other data seem to suggest a somewhat different picture.
+For example, the oldest known description of the tones, which is found in a Song dynasty quotation from the early 9th century Yuanhe Yunpu 元和韻譜 (no longer extant):

+Level tone is sad and stable.
 Rising tone is strident and rising.
 Departing tone is clear and distant.
-Entering tone is straight and abrupt."
+Entering tone is straight and abrupt.